How to Create a Dog-friendly Backyard

 Keep Your Pet From Getting into the Garbage

-If you keep a garbage can in your back yard, your pet is sure to want to get at what’s inside.
-Here are our tips for keeping your animals and your garbage apart:
+If you keep a garbage can in your backyard, your pet is sure to want to get at what’s inside.
+Here are our tips for keeping your animals and your garbage apart.

 Whether it’s on the other side of your fence or outside your garage, keeping your garbage cans away from your pets is the easiest and most obvious way to keep trash bags from being ripped open and their contents strewn about your lawn.

-Use a heavy trash can with a heavy lid.
-If you must keep a trash can in the back yard, consider purchasing a product made of heavy material and a heavy lid.
+If you have to keep a trash can in the backyard, consider purchasing a product made of heavy material with a heavy lid.
 A weighty trash can will be harder for your animals to tip over and make a mess of, and once they figure out they can’t get the lid to budge, they’ll eventually lose interest.

 Putting heavy items on the top of the can keep your pet from opening it and having a fun-filled garbage day.